zechnologic/xmrmeet/README.md

   - Their city or general location
   - Whether they are available to exchange **Monero for cash, cash for Monero, or both**

 - All communication and meetup details happen **offline**, via any third-party messaging service (Signal, WhatsApp, Telegram, email, etc.).
-XMR Meet is just a directory for those interested in meeting up—it does not handle trades directly.
+XMR Meet is just a directory for those interested in meeting up - it does not handle trades directly.

 - The platform does **not** facilitate pricing, trading rates, or commercial transactions.
 It’s purely for hobbyists who enjoy **in-person P2P exchanges as a fun, community activity**.